 Listen to fashion experts discuss the latest trends in the industry, including topics on innovating for the future of fashion, sustainability and the ever-topical Oscars fashion.

 Find the full program online.
-The Melbourne Fashion Festival runs from 3-11 March.
+The Melbourne Fashion Festival runs from 14-28 February2026.

 The Melbourne International Flower and Garden Show brings together the best landscape and floral talent from Australia and around the world.